wp-slimstat/wp-slimstat/readme.txt

 // Use the appropriate method to display your stats echo wp_slimstat_db::count_records('1=1', '*', false);`

-You can list more than one filter by using the pipe char | to separate them (which is evaluated as AND among the filters).
+You can list more than one filter by using &&& to separate them (which is evaluated as AND among the filters).
+Please read [these FAQs](http://wordpress.org/plugins/wp-slimstat-shortcodes/faq/) for more information on how to combine filters.

 *Available methods*